 Capital Resources for Debt Service includes the projected premium from the issuance of debt.
 A bond or note issue generates premium when the coupon is higher than the corresponding yield.
 Debt Service Chargeback Revenue is revenue for charges associated with debt service paid from the Debt Service Fund and charged to the General, Fire Prevention, Police Headquarters, and Police District Funds.
 Interfund Charges Revenue is revenue for charges associated with debt service that the County pays from the Debt Service Fund and charges to the Environmental Bond Fund and Sewer and Storm Water Resources District Fund.
-Federal Aid Reimbursement of Expenses is a direct payment subsidy the County receives from the Federal Government for a portion of its borrowing costs on Build America Bonds that the County's General Obligation Debt, which is tax-exempt.
+Federal Aid Reimbursement of Expenses is a direct payment subsidy the County receives from the Federal Government for a portion of its borrowing costs on Build America Bonds that the County issued in 2009 and 2010.
+Build America Bonds are federally taxable, as opposed to most of the County's General Obligation Debt, which is tax-exempt.
 Revenue Offset to Expense is revenue for debt service charges related to debt issued for terminal leave for Nassau Community College employees.
 Interfund Transfers is revenue from the Bonded Indebtedness Fund.